 Where to stay in Kusatsu

-- Ryokan Tamura – If staying near the town center is your priority, then this ryokan fits the bill.
-It’s a cute Japanese-style inn and located minutes to the town center.
+• Ryokan Tamura – If staying near the town center is your priority, then this Ryokan fits the bill.
+It’s a cute Japanese-style inn located minutes from the town center.

-- Hananigen – Similar to Tamura, Hananigen is also a ryokan located within minutes to Kusatsu town center.
+• Hananigen – Similar to Tamura, Hananigen is also a ryokan located within minutes of Kusatsu town center.

-- Kusatsu Onsen Eidaya – Slightly cheaper ryokan as the location is a bit further away to the town center, but still within walking distance!
+• Kusatsu Onsen Eidaya – Slightly cheaper Ryokan as the location is a bit further away from the town center, but still within walking distance!

 What else you can see in Nagano Prefecture

-If you have more time in Nagano and wondering what else to do, here are some recommendation you can check out.
+If you have more time in Nagano and wondering what else to do, here are some recommendations you can check out.

-- Mount Kusatsu-Shirane – I really wanted to check out this mountain, but unfortunately it was closed during the time I visited as it is an active volcano and there was a lot of activities observed around the mountain.
+• Mount Kusatsu-Shirane – I really wanted to check out this mountain, but unfortunately, it was closed during the time I visited as it is an active volcano and there were a lot of activities observed around the mountain.

-- Nagano City – Nagano city is the capital of Nagano prefecture.
-Most famous for hosting the 1998 winter olympics, you can still see the remnants of olympics architecture around town.
+• Nagano City – Nagano City is the capital of Nagano prefecture.
+Most famous for hosting the 1998 Winter Olympics, you can still see the remnants of Olympic architecture around town.

 So that’s all my itinerary for Nagano prefecture!
 After leaving Kusatsu, we drove straight back to Tokyo.

-A little trivia: I was actually there right on the day before Typhoon Hagibis was set to hit the center of Tokyo.
+A little personal trivia: We completed this trip the day before Typhoon Hagibis was set to hit the center of Tokyo.
 It was rated as the biggest Typhoon of the year, and we could already see the weather being affected by the incoming typhoon – it started to rain, whereas the previous days were clear sunny days.
 It was also my first time hunkering down for a typhoon.
 Thankfully for us, the typhoon did not cause too much damage in Tokyo itself.
-However we heard Nagano prefecture were flooded and we were lucky to have gotten out just in time.
+However, we heard Nagano prefecture was flooded and we were lucky to have gotten out just in time.

 Hi … is parking easy on your trip ?
 Are the charges expensive ?
 Does the lodging provide free parking ?